Mohamud89/moha/README.md

 # moha
-i have a Feinational problem i need some money
+I have a financial problem, I need some money